Joshua Bell: Career

 Bell served as artistic partner for the Saint Paul Chamber Orchestra from 2004 until 2007, and as a visiting professor at the Royal Academy of Music in London.
 He also serves on the artists' selection committee for the Kennedy Center Honors and is an adjunct associate professor at the Massachusetts Institute of Technology.

 Bell won the Avery Fisher Prize on April 10, 2007, at Lincoln Center in New York City.
 The prize is given once every few years to classical instrumentalists for outstanding achievement.
 On May 3, 2007, Indiana University's Jacobs School of Music announced that Bell had joined the faculty as a senior lecturer.

-In 2008, Bell received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Dr. Ben Carson.
+In 2008, Bell received the Golden Plate Award of the American Academy of Achievement.

-Bell collaborated with film composer Hans Zimmer by providing violin solos for the soundtrack of the 2009 film Angels & Demons, based on Dan Brown's 2000 novel of the same name.
+Bell collaborated with Hans Zimmer by providing violin solos for the soundtrack of the 2009 film Angels & Demons, based on Dan Brown's 2000 novel of the same name.

-In May 2011, Bell was named the new Music Director of the Academy of St Martin in the Fields (ASMF).
+In May 2011, the Academy of St Martin in the Fields (ASMF) named Bell its music director.
 He has recorded commercially with the ASMF for the Sony Classical label.
 In July 2017, the ASMF announced a three-year extension of his contract, through 2020.
 Bell and the orchestra won the 2017 Helpmann Award for Best Individual Classical Music Performance.
+In April 2024, the ASMF announced an additional extension of Bell's contract as its music director through August 2028.

 In 2013, Bell accompanied Scarlett Johansson in the song "Before My Time".
 Written by J. Ralph for the documentary Chasing Ice, it received a nomination for the Academy Award for Best Original Song.

 Bell played himself in three episodes of Mozart in the Jungle in 2014, 2015, and 2016.
 In 2016, he had a cameo in the penultimate musical episode of Royal Pains.
 He also appeared as himself in episode 8 ("Quacktice Makes Perfect") of the 2017 Netflix original series Julie's Greenroom.

+In October 2024, the New Jersey Symphony announced the appointment of Bell as its new principal guest conductor, effective with the 2025–2026 season, with an initial contract of four seasons.

+Bell is represented by Charlotte Lee at Primo Artists.

+On October 14, 2025, Bell was appointed as an honorary Commander of the Order of the British Empire by Charles III.